'In title race to stay - Arsenal show mentality of champions'

 Martin Odegaard and Martinelli added the flourishes in the second half, while Arsenal wasted other opportunities to make this a thoroughly humiliating night for Everton, who could have lost by even more.

-There was further good news for Arsenal when Thomas Partey came on for the second half to exert his influence in midfield, while the strength of Arteta's squad was emphasised by the introduction of Kieran Tierney, Emile Smith-Rowe, Eddie Nketiah and Fabio Vieira as substitutes.
+There was further good news for Arsenal when Thomas Partey came on for the second half to exert his influence in midfield, while the strength of Arteta's squad was emphasised by the introduction of Kieran Tierney, Emile Smith Rowe, Eddie Nketiah and Fabio Vieira as substitutes.

 The sight of Gabriel Jesus back on the grass this week after knee surgery only increases the feel-good factor swirling around the club.